 The winners are due to be announced in October on http://makewithada.org/.
 Note this may be subject to change depending on the number of entries and judging process.

 All Participants involved with the winning Projects (the “Winners”) will be informed by e-mail of the outcome of the Competition by the Organizer.

 The Winners (or their Team Lead) of the First, Second and Third Prizes will be asked to provide banking information needed for the payment (IBAN of SWIFT) and if they want to be paid in EUR or USD.
-Payment will be made by the Organizer, in euros (EUR), within 45 days of reception of such information.
+Payment will be made by the Organizer, in the indicated currency, within 45 days of reception of such information.
 The Participant receiving the payment shall bear the commission charged by his bank for such transfer and, if applicable, costs for currency conversion.
 If the Participant elects to be paid in USD, they acknowledge that the original EUR amount of the prize will be converted to USD using the then-current exchange rate.

 The Team Leads will be responsible for distributing the Prize(s) among the members of their Team.